Back to Home

 Introduction – Why "Where" Your Audio Lives Matters

 Most voice-to-text solutions route your recordings through remote servers.
-The moment you press "Upload," your words begin a journey you can't see: across networks, through regional data centres, into proprietary machine-learning pipelines and finally back as text.
+The moment you press "Upload," your words begin a journey you can't see: across networks, through regional data centers, into proprietary machine-learning pipelines and finally back as text.
 That invisible trip introduces delays, connectivity problems and, most significantly, a permanent privacy gap.
-Every hop is an opportunity for interception, mis-handling or future reuse of your data – a concern highlighted repeatedly by digital-security auditors and universities studying cloud speech services.
+Every hop is another vendor, data store, or retention policy to trust.

 VoiceScriber AI takes the opposite approach.
-Built around Apple's on-device neural engine, it records and transcribes entirely offline.
-Your audio never leaves your iPhone, so there's no server to hack, subpoena or misconfigure.
+It records and transcribes entirely offline.
+Your audio never leaves your iPhone during transcription, so there is no transcription server to hack, subpoena or misconfigure.
 That simple architectural choice turns out to solve multiple pain points at once:

 How Cloud Transcription Works (and Why It Exposes Your Data)

-When you use a web-based transcription service (think Otter.ai, Rev, Temi or the automatic caption option inside video-conferencing tools), three steps happen behind the scenes:
+When you use a web-based transcription service (think Otter.ai, Wispr Flow, Rev, Temi or the automatic caption option inside video-conferencing tools), three steps happen behind the scenes:

-- Server-Side Processing – The provider's models run in data centres you don't control, usually located in another legal jurisdiction.
+2. Server-Side Processing – The provider's models run in data centers you don't control, usually located in another legal jurisdiction.

-- Return & Storage – The transcript is delivered back, while both the original recording and the text often remain stored for days to "improve service quality" unless you explicitly delete them.
+3. Return & Storage – The transcript is delivered back, while the original recording and text may remain stored under the provider's retention, training, analytics, or deletion policy.

 That workflow introduces at least four risks: